vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 - Docs builder- version 0.x.
 - Graphql builder -version 1.x.

+## Versioning

+When creating a new version of your app, follow the good practices.
+There are many types of versions available (major, minor, and patch; stable and beta) and you should choose properly according to the changes implemented.
+Breaking changes also need additional care (i.e.: must be a new major).
+You can find more details in the [SemVer standard](https://semver.org/) and the [Releasing a new app version](https://developers.vtex.com/docs/guides/vtex-io-documentation-releasing-a-new-app-version) article.

 ## Security

 To ensure that all points of contact between our retailers, their customers, and other parts of the ecosystem are protected and secure, we test if your app respects regulations on data traffic, usage, and storage worldwide.